The Haas Institute for a Fair and Inclusive Society

 - The Haas Institute proudly announced the first Summer Internship Program for 2013.
 The Institute is soliciting applications from undergraduates, graduate and professional students from anywhere in the world who are interested in joining the summer program.
 Interns will work on a wide range of projects relating to marginalized groups and social cleavages including race, LGBTQ, disability, religion, socio-economic disparities, and the new and emerging research on the global north/global south relations.

 - Gara LaMarche has joined the Haas Institute as the first Visiting Scholar for the Spring 2013 semester.
 He is a Senior Fellow at New York University’s Robert F. Wagner Graduate School of Public Service.

 - Renowned Economist Hilary Hoynes has been selected as the Haas Diversity Chair for Economic Disparities.
 She will join the faculty July 1, 2013.
 Her current projects include evaluating the impact of the Great Recession across demographic groups, examining the impact of the Earned Income Tax Credit on infant health, and estimating impacts of U.S. food and nutrition programs on labor supply, health and human capital accumulation.

-- Executive Director john powell published "Constitutionalism and the Extreme Poor: Neo-Dred Scott and the Contemporary 'Discrete and Insular Minorities' for the Drake Law Review.
+- Director john powell published "Constitutionalism and the Extreme Poor: Neo-Dred Scott and the Contemporary 'Discrete and Insular Minorities' for the Drake Law Review.
 A copy can be found here.